webix-hub/docs/data/api/refs/ui.multiview.md

 <div class='h2'>Methods</div>

 {{api
-- api/link/ui.multiview_addview.md - add new view to layout or multiview
+- api/link/ui.multiview_addview.md - add new view to layout-like component
 - api/link/ui.multiview_adjust.md - adjusts the component to the size of the parent HTML container
 - api/link/ui.multiview_attachevent.md - attaches the handler to an inner event of the component (allows behaviour customizations)
 - api/ui.multiview_back.md - switches multiview to previously active view